By Abby Vinas

 Intense weight lift lifting, running and even yoga can improve your circulation.
 Weight lifting and cardio are important for strengthening your heart and overall cardiovascular system, but may also offer acne-fighting benefits as well.
 Although yoga doesn’t tend to be as intensive as the first two types of exercises, it still builds up your circulatory system.
 The deep breathing exercises strengthen your lungs while the stretches increase blood flow and circulation to all of the muscles in your body, spreading much-needed oxygen to your breakout zones.

 Don’t let the fear of sweat and grime clogging your pores keep you from exercising.
 As long as you use the proper body wash techniques previously mentioned, exercise can actually help you prevent breakouts on your body—despite how counterintuitive it may seem.

 Why You Should Stop Using Traditional Bar Soap

 In the past, bar soaps were the only way you could wash your body, but now there are liquid soaps, body washes, and gels, too.
 These options have become much more popular alternatives to traditional bar soap because they are less harsh on the skin and less likely to cause dryness.
-Body washes tend to have more petroleum that will not only lubricate but moisturize the skin as well.
-It’s time to ditch that outdated soap bar and pick up an acne body wash instead that will keep your skin healthy, moisturized, and vibrantly clear.
+It’s time to ditch that outdated soap bar and pick up an acne body wash that will keep your skin healthy, moisturized, and vibrantly clear.

-If you’re serious about getting rid of acne on your body, get with the times and ditch your bar soap and upgrade to powerful acne fighting body wash.
+If you’re serious about getting rid of acne on your body, ditch your bar soap and upgrade to powerful acne-fighting body wash.